davidbwaikato/smokeandmirrors-gce-socketio/02-NodeJS-WebServer.md

-  At this point in the Socket.IO Getting Started example, they run the server and test it, by running the command `node index.js`, which runs the simple _Hello world_ web server on port 3000.
+  At this point in the Socket.IO Getting Started example, they run the server and test it, by running the command `node index.js`, which runs the simple _Hello world_ web-server on port 3000.
 We want to do the same, but because we are doing this remotely on a VM, we need to first set up a Firewall rule that allows access to port 3000.